 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I tell you not to resist an evil person.

-The principal of retaliation was taken from Exodus 21:24 as a means to end disputes.
-The judicial penalty of "an eye for an eye and a tooth for a tooth" was a common practice among the Hebrew nation as well as other nations of the time.
+The judicial penalty of "an eye for an eye and a tooth for a tooth" was common practice among the Hebrew nation and other nations of the time.
+The principle of retaliation was taken from Exodus 21:23-25 as a means to end disputes.
 But Jesus realized those who enforced these laws were using them as a license for revenge.
-This is why he started this topic off with, "You have heard that it was said," because now He was going to tell them a new way to live and the proper interpretation of Exodus 21:24.
-Rather than give in to anger and revenge against your neighbour, Jesus proposed a better way on how people were supposed to react when confronted with evil.
-And by evil I am talking about the sin nature that is present within all people.
-It doesn't disappear as some Christians are taught to believe.
-Just because you have been forgiven by God and saved from eternal punishment because of Jesus' sacrifice for you, doesn't mean your sin nature (your ability to sin) has disappeared.
-It will be present with you until the day you die.
-This is why Paul voiced his displeasure at the war that raged within his body (Romans 7:13-25).
-Instead of responding with anger, violence or revenge (giving into our sin nature) Jesus wanted people to follow His example and rise above it.
+But now, He was telling them a new way to live and the proper interpretation of Exodus 21:23-25.
+Rather than give in to anger and revenge against your neighbour, Jesus proposed a better way of how people were supposed to react when confronted with sin.
+Instead of responding with anger, violence or revenge, Jesus wanted people to follow His example and rise above it.
 Therefore we need to "overcome evil with good" (Romans 12:21).
 As God showed grace to us, we are to show grace to others.
-Jesus then goes on to give us five examples on how we can extend grace to others.
+Jesus then gives us five examples of how we can extend grace to others.